 Time & Location: 10:30-11:30 a.m.
 Friday Aug.
 30, DeMoss Hall 3088

 Come learn about the Certificate of University Teaching program as well as other services and workshops the Center for Teaching Excellence provides GSAs!
 Please email CTE@liberty.edu to let us know you are coming!

-Creating the Path to Success in the Classroom by Kathleen Gabriel (August Orientation’s Keynote Speaker)
+Fall: Creating the Path to Success in the Classroom by Kathleen Gabriel (Aug.
+Orientation’s Keynote Speaker)

 Taking place each year in mid-June, Teaching with Technology Boot Camp is a week-long intensive faculty professional development experience on integrating technology into everyday classroom teaching.
 Throughout the experience, faculty observe demonstrations and participate in guided practice with tools that help (a) present content, (b) communicate or collaborate, (c) schedule, organize, or capture, and (d) assess learning or provide feedback.
 Upon completion, faculty is provided mentoring from skilled practitioners to help them implement what they have learned.

 New faculty hires should complete three years of early career requirements.
 See Early Career Shell in Blackboard.

 Content Creation through Multimedia

 Why wait until after your students are gone to get their feedback?
 Schedule a Teaching Analysis Poll (TAP).
 TAPs take just 30 minutes of class time.
 Email CTE@liberty.edu to schedule.

 Veteran faculty is encouraged to avail themselves of workshops throughout the year that will enhance their teaching/professional development.
 During Faculty Orientation, all faculty must participate in selected offerings unless they are involved in teaching assignments.